chaisql/chai/README.md

 Genji scans the struct tags at compile time, not at runtime, and it uses this information to generate code.

-Here is a list of supported tags:
+Here is the description of the only supported tag:

 * `pk` : Indicates that this field is the primary key.
 The primary key can be of any type.
 If this tag is not provided, Genji uses its own internal autoincremented id
-* `index` : Indicates that this field must be indexed.
-* `index(unique)` : Indicates that this field must be indexed and that it must associate only one key per value.